Lief Simon Names Top 4 Overseas Property Investment Markets

 As a result, the United States is the best market in the world for getting started and converting a very modest amount of capital into a bona-fide portfolio quickly.
 In truth, it could be the only market in the world where that’s possible.

-So, if I had to start over, I’d return to the States and try to replicate that experience from more than two decades ago in Chicago.
+So, if I had to start over, I’d return to the States and try to replicate that experience from two and a half decades ago in Chicago.
 I’d work to build up US$50,000 to US$100,000 in investment capital… then I’d take that stake overseas.

 Where would I head?